Vyvanse Uses, Effects, Risks & Addiction

 Vyvanse is manufactured by Shire, the same pharmaceutical company that makes Adderall XR.
 It comes in chewable tablets or capsules ranging from 10 mg to 70 mg doses.
+It is the brand name for lisdexamfetamine dimesylate.

 The National Survey on Drug Use and Health lists Vyvanse in the same group as other amphetamine-based drugs.
 However, it doesn’t actually contain an active amphetamine.
 Lisdexamfetamine is a prodrug — meaning that it is inactive until the body metabolizes it.